arya-muralidharan/cryptopals/README.md

 # cryptopals
-Solutions to the [Matasano Cryptopals challenges](https://cryptopals.com/) implemented in Python 3 and/or C.
+Solutions to the [Matasano Cryptopals challenges](https://cryptopals.com/) implemented in Python 3.